alaaasfour/alaaasfour/README.md

 ## 📌 About Me
 🎓 Master's student in Computer Vision & Machine Learning at TMU
 💻 Software & Solutions Engineer with 4+ years of experience
-🤖 Passionate about AI research, Vision-Language Models, and Reinforcement Learning
+🤖 Passionate about AI research, Computer Vision, Vision-Language Models (VLMs), Machine Learning, and Reinforcement Learning
 ☁️ Skilled in Python, Java, JavaScript, TensorFlow, PyTorch, Docker, Kubernetes, and AWS

 🚀 Currently working on: